bernatgel/genoploteR/README.md

   * contextualizing the position of an unclassified variant on a transcript with respect to other known variants, protein domains...
   * plotting the distribution of pathogenic and non-pathogenic variants on a gene

+But there are many other possible use cases

+  * plotting the common SNPs overlapping the TFBS in a gene promoter
+  * plotting the splicing factor motifs around exons for a give gene

 but the package should be flexible enough to basically plot anything on a gene